dart-lang/build/docs/builder_author_faq.md

 ## When should a Builder build to `cache` vs `source`?

-Use `build_to: source` when:
-- The generated code should be `pub publish`ed with the package and used by downstream packages without running a build themselves.
-- The generated code _does not_ depend on details outside of the containing package that might change with a different version of its dependencies.
-Any details from the _generating_ package, or any other dependency used by the generated code must not change without a major version bump.

-Use `build_to: cache` when:
-- The builder targets use cases for "application" packages that are unlikely to be published rather than packages which will be published and become dependencies.
-- The generated code uses details from outside of the package with the generated code, including from the _generating_ package which may change without a major version bump.
+Outputs to `source` will generally be published with the package on pub. **This can be risky.** If the generated code depends on _any_ details from the current pub solve - that is it reads information from dependencies - then a consumer of the package which got different versions of dependencies in their pub solve may be broken.
+If the generated code imports any libraries, including from the package providing the builder, it must only use the API surface area which is guaranteed to not break without a major version bump.

-- The builder generates lots of files that the user might not expect to see.
+Outputs to `cache` will never be published with the package and if they are required to compile or run then the build system must be used by every consumer of the code. **This is always safe**, but may place limitations on the end user.
+Any outputs which are used _during_ a build to produce other outputs, but don't need to be compiled or seen by the user, should also be built to `cache`.

 ## How can I have temporary outputs only used during the Build?